vectordotdev/vector/docs/usage/configuration/specification.md

   # * no default
   group_id = "consumer-group-name"

-  # The field name to use for the topic key.
-If unspecified, the key would not be
-  # added to the events.
-If the message has null key, then this field would not
-  # be added to the event.
-  #
-  # * required
-  # * no default
-  key_field = "user_id"

   # The Kafka topics names to read events from.
   #
   # * required